Project Nike: Nike Zeus

 Development continued, producing Improved Nike Hercules and then Nike Zeus A and B. The Zeus was aimed at intercontinental ballistic missiles (ICBMs).

 Zeus, with a new 400,000 lbf (1.78 MN) thrust solid-fuel booster, was first test-launched during August 1959 and demonstrated a top speed of 8,000 mph (12,875 km/h).
 The Nike Zeus system utilized the ground-based Zeus Acquisition Radar (ZAR), a significant improvement over the Nike Hercules HIPAR guidance system.
 Shaped like a pyramid, the ZAR featured a Luneburg lens receiver aerial weighing about 1,000 tons.
 The first successful intercept of an ICBM by Zeus was in 1962, at Kwajalein in the Marshall Islands.
 Despite its technological advancements, the Department of Defense terminated Zeus development in 1963.
 The Zeus system, which cost an estimated $15 billion, still suffered from several technical flaws that were believed to be uneconomical to overcome.

 Still, the Army continued to develop an anti-ICBM weapon system, referred to as "Nike-X", that was largely based on the technological advances of the Zeus system.
 Nike-X featured phased-array radars, computer advances, and a missile tolerant of skin temperatures three times those of the Zeus.
 In September 1967, the Department of Defense announced the deployment of the LIM-49A Spartan missile system, its major elements drawn from Nike-X development.

-In March 1969 the Army started the anti-ballistic missile Safeguard Program, which was designed to defend Minuteman ICBMs, and which was also based on the Nike-X system.
-It became operational in 1975, but was shut down after just three months.
+In March 1969 the Army started the anti-ballistic missile (ABM) Safeguard Program, which was designed to defend Minuteman ICBMs, based on the Nike-X system.
+It became operational in 1975 but was shut down after just three months.